GRAPHIC: Testimony in Taylor Parker capital murder trial details brutal, violent attack

 While several possible fingerprints were identified at the scene, the CSIs say none of them proved to be clear enough to be useful to the investigation.

 In addition to a broken nose, Hancock suffered five skull fractures, indicating at least five separate blows.
-Flores pointed to fractures that showed where Hancock was hit with what was likely the claw of a hammer as well as the blunt end, as well as fractures consistent with the bottom of the mason jar.
+Flores pointed to fractures that showed where Hancock was hit with what was likely the claw of a hammer as well as the blunt end, in addition to fractures consistent with the bottom of the mason jar.

 A scalpel blade used in the attack was found buried in her neck.